pyta-uoft/website/index.md

     print("Awesome!")
 ```

 ### Literal comparison (R0123) {#R0123}

-This error occurs when we use the identity operator `is` to compare Python literals.
+This error occurs when we use the identity operator `is` to compare non-boolean Python literals.
 Whether or not two literals representing the same value (e.g. two identical strings) have the same identity can vary, depending on the way the code is being executed, the code that has ran previously, and the version and implementation of the Python interpreter.
 For example, each of the following assertions pass if the lines are evaluated together from a Python file, but `assert num is 257` and `assert chars is 'this string fails'` fail if the lines are entered into a Python interpreter one-by-one.

 ~~~~ {include="R0123_literal_comparison"}
 ~~~~